kubedb/docs/docs/guides/cassandra/concepts/cassandra.md

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

 ### spec.configuration
-`spec.configuration` is an optional field that specifies custom configuration for Cassendra cluster.
+`spec.configuration` is an optional field that specifies custom configuration for Cassandra cluster.
 It has the following fields:
-- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Cassendra cluster.
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Cassandra cluster.
-- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Cassendra object.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Cassandra object.

 ### spec.topology